 Need help with your global expansion?
 Contact us for specialized EOR services to simplify your international hiring process.

-What is a Professional Employer Organization (PEO)?[toc=What is a PEO]
+What is a Professional Employer Organization (PEO)?[toc=What is PEO]

-A PEO, or Professional Employer Organization, is a partner that helps businesses manage their workforce by sharing certain employer responsibilities.
-In this co-employment relationship model, the business still employs its people directly and maintains control over day-to-day activities, but the PEO steps in to handle many of the HR and administrative tasks.
+A Professional Employer Organization (PEO) is a partner that helps businesses manage their workforce by sharing certain employer responsibilities.
+In this co-employment relationship model, the business still employs its people directly and maintains control over day-to-day activities, but the PEO steps in to handle many of the HR administrative tasks.
 From our experience, a PEO service is especially valuable for companies that already have a legal entity in a country and want to simplify the complexities of HR, payroll management, and compliance.

 Here’s what a PEO typically offers: